-Following any such communication, the LSS will assess the incidents, joined by a representative of the School Board, to discern a level of concern.
+Following any such communication, the LSS will assess the incidents, joined, if appropriate, by a representative of the School Board, to discern a level of concern.
 The committee will make an incident-specific Risk Assessment to determine nature and urgency, and if this indicates that the health and safety of participants are at risk, the school shall take necessary preventive measures in order to prevent the risk, or, where this is not possible, to reduce it as far as possible.
+At all points, any responses to perceived risks shall be done with clear communication with and consent of those concerned, with focus on placing the individual at the centre of their needs.